POWER OF ATTORNEY

 How Is a Nonprofit Different from a Regular Corporation?

 Unlike for-profit corporations, the income earned by a nonprofit must be invested back into the nonprofit’s intended purpose or to support and maintain the organization itself.
 While a nonprofit may pay salaries to its employees, managers, and directors, it cannot have shareholders or stock.
 Due to their public service nature, many nonprofit organizations are eligible to be classified as a 501(c) organization by the IRS.
 While most nonprofits must maintain annual financial records and submit tax returns each year, nonprofits that have 501(c) status are exempt from paying taxes on most or all of their earnings.
 Also, individuals or companies who make donations or give other assistance to organizations with 501(c) status can write-off these contributions on their taxes.

-Create Your Nonprofit Corporation Using the Document People
+Create Your Nonprofit Corporation Using The Document People

 To create a nonprofit corporation, you must prepare Articles of Incorporation and submit them to the Secretary of State in the state where you plan to operate.
 If you wish to obtain 501(c)3 status for tax exemption, you must begin a separate application process with the IRS.
-We can prepare all the necessary documentation and paperwork to get your nonprofit incorporated more quickly and easily than anyoneelse.
+We can prepare all the necessary documentation and paperwork to get your nonprofit incorporated more quickly and easily than anyone else.

-We can also provide all the necessary information and forms you will need to apply for 501(c)3 status with the IRS.
 Our complete package includes everything you will need for that all-important first year, including: